idem-lab/conmat/paper/paper.pdf.md

 The overall approach of `conmat` has two parts:

-1) Fit a model to predict individual contact rate, using an existing contact survey
+1) fit a model to predict individual contact rate, using an existing contact survey;
-2) Predict a synthetic contact matrix using age population data
+2) predict a synthetic contact matrix using age population data.

 ## Model fitting